 Find activities to distract yourself from negative thoughts.
 Focus on the process, keep reminding yourself where you are now and what surrounds you (here and now).
 Best activity is one that can help you solve the problem that gives you anxiety.
 For example, if you’re anxious because of money, the best activity for you is something that will generate money in the future or something that generates money now.

 However, I do understand that sometimes our anxiety is so irrational that the only solution you may see seems completely insane.
 For example, in case of separation anxiety, a person is extremely worried when their loved-ones go somewhere without them.
 Anxiety starts drawing terrible pictures of what may happen to them while they are away.
 But following your husband and children everywhere they go is too much and sometimes even physically impossible, right?
-In this case, the best activity to distract yourself from negative thoughts is reading educational books, websites, watching videos, or talking to a psychologist in order to understand that your fears are irrational and learn how to get rid of them.
+In this case, the best activity to distract yourself from negative thoughts is reading educational books, websites, watching videos, or talking to a psychologist in order to understand that your fears are irrational and learn how to get rid of them and how to deal with anxiety.

 Substitute your negative beliefs with positive ones